 Hand Over Heart Patriotic Holidays For Americans To Celebrate Every Year

-Patriotism is a big part of many Americans’ identity.
-It’s something that represents their love for their country and the values that it holds dear.
+Patriotism is a significant part of many Americans’ identity.
+It represents their love for their country and the values it holds dear.
 That’s why there are so many patriotic holidays for Americans to enjoy.
-Holidays allow Americans to place their hands over their hearts, wrap themselves up in the flag, and enjoy life with their fellow citizens.
+Holidays allow Americans to place their hands over their hearts, wrap themselves in the flag, and enjoy life with their fellow citizens.

-This holiday is a day to show appreciation to those who served in the U.S. military.
-It’s an opportunity for all Americans, regardless of whether they served or not, to show service members the honor they deserve.
-It’s also a day to show appreciation to service members’ families.
-After all, they were the ones who had to endure long separations from their loved ones, and the stress of constant deployments.
+This holiday is a day to show appreciation to those who have served in the U.S. military.
+It’s an opportunity for all Americans, regardless of whether they have served or not, to show service members the honor they deserve.
+It’s also a day to show appreciation to service members’ families, who have had to endure long separations from their loved ones and the stress of constant deployments.

-This is a day for people to remember the men and women who died while serving in the United States military.
+This day is for people to remember the men and women who died while serving in the United States military.
 It’s a holiday for all Americans to consider the price of freedom and to remember the bravery of those who fought for the country.

 D-Day (June 6th)